TooTallNate/ansi.js/README.md

  * Works with *any* writable `Stream` instance.
  * Converts CSS color codes and RGB values into ANSI escape codes.
  * Low-level; you are in control of when escape codes are used, it's not abstracted.
+ * Optional automatic cleanup of stream by sending a reset ANSI code before closing.

 Installation